 Source: Food and Beverage Manufacturers Updated ERP to Ensure Quality and Compliance

-Food and drink manufacturing is becoming increasingly complex – and it looks like one way for businesses to not only survive but thrive is to leverage data analytics.
+Food and beverage manufacturing is becoming increasingly complex – and it looks like one way for businesses to not only survive but thrive is to leverage data analytics.

 It’s always been the way that good products and operational efficiency were incredibly important but a critical differentiator will be taking advantage of data to hold and to win that edge over the competition.